ultraleap/UnityPlugin/Assets/LeapMotionModules/FramerateGraph/README.txt

 Right Panel:
 The right panel has three numbers, a top, middle, and bottom.
-The top and bottom numbers correspond with the top and bottom graphs, and represent the average time in miliseconds spent on the update cycle or the render cycle respectively.
+The top and bottom numbers correspond with the top and bottom graphs, and represent the average time in milliseconds spent on the update cycle or the render cycle respectively.
-The middle number shows the average time in miliseconds spent on the entire frame, rendering and update indluded.
+The middle number shows the average time in milliseconds spent on the entire frame, rendering and update indluded.

 Top Panel: